 For more help improving your mobility, access our FREE mobility checklist!

 A simple drill to improve shoulder extension mobility that is often done incorrectly.
 As I outlined in my bench press mobility article, we often see athletes lacking shoulder extension range of motion anteriorly tilting at their scapula (dumping their shoulder blade forward) to compensate.
 The same happens with the broomstick stretch, so make sure you keep your shoulder blade locked down during the stretch.

 Shoulder Extension PAILs & RAILs

-Initiate this movement by retracting (pulling back) and slightly depressing (pulling down) the shoulder blades then lift your hips up to stretch into shoulder extension.
+Initiate this movement by retracting (pulling back) and slightly depressing (pulling down) the shoulder blades, then lift your hips to stretch into shoulder extension.

-These are my favorite shoulder extension drill as it also incorporates some thoracic mobility as well.
+These are one of my favorite drills as it also incorporates some thoracic mobility as well.
 BUT it takes someone that already has good shoulder extension and just needs a little bit more.
 Make sure to fully open the shoulders up and then raise the hips as high as possible.

 Suspension Trainer Stretch